Epic Fails : David

 David was a man after God's own heart--the only to be described so poetically--who had everything a man could ever want.
 He perseveres through trial after trial, holding firm to his faith in God in incredibly dark storms.
 Through his early battles as an adult, David didn't waver or doubt his circumstances but believed that God would be good to him.
 And He was good, indeed.
 Rarely do we such obvious favor on a person as we see on David.

 After the many victories David experienced and he had been king over Israel, things began to take a turn for David; not because how God favored David had changed, but because David grew complacent.
 It's in 2 Samuel 11 we see the great king and pillar of faith tumble.
 When David should have been at war, his lack of obedience left him in a vulnerable place that brought him temptation, and ultimately, sin.
-David had an affair with a married woman named Bathsheba, conceived a child with her, and had her husband killed in
+David had an affair with a married woman named Bathsheba, conceived a child with her, and had her husband killed in war.

 I pray I'm always right where I should be--right where God wants me--and I pray that for you.
 No doubt being in the wrong place leaves us vulnerable to temptation, which can lead to sin if not careful.
 Thankfully God forgave David but it did cost him his child.
 David and Bathseba lost their infant because of their sin but God was gracious to forgive them.

 Another major fail of David is the census he conducts in 2 Samuel 24/1 Chronicles 21 which God had commanded to Moses not be done.
 As a result of giving into the temptation of the enemy and playing into pride God judged Israel for three days--70,000 men died.
 When the angel reached out his hand to destroy Jerusalem God grieved and had mercy on His people.

 David's mistakes affected hundreds of thousands of people, and ours affect others as well.
 No sin or mistake is kept hidden; they cannot remain on your burden.
 It's the consequence of sin.
 Through it all, however, God is good and He uses it for His purposes.
 I love what David shares at the end of His life as he reflects on God.
 In 1 Kings 1:29 he proclaims,